 Can Dogs Eat Squash?

-• Yes!
-Squash is a healthy, safe treat for dogs when cooked and served plain.
-It’s a fantastic source of vitamins, fiber, and minerals.
+- Yes!
+Squash is a healthy, safe dog treat when cooked and served plain.
+It is a fantastic source of vitamins, fiber, and minerals.

 Benefits:

-• Potassium & Magnesium: Support muscle and organ function.
+- Potassium and magnesium: Support muscle and organ function.

 How to Serve Squash:

-• No Seasonings: These can upset a dog’s stomach and nutmeg, in particular, can be toxic.
+- No Seasonings: These can upset a dog’s stomach; nutmeg, in particular, can be toxic.

-• Remove Seeds & Skin: Prevent choking and indigestion.
+- Remove Seeds and skin: Prevent choking and indigestion.

 Potential Hazards

-• Raw Squash: Can be hard to digest and is a choking risk.
+- Raw Squash: This can be hard to digest and is a choking risk.

 Squash & Diabetic Dogs

 Squash is suitable for diabetic dogs due to its high fiber content, helping regulate blood sugar.
-However, limit portions as it still contains natural sugars.
+However, limit portions as they still contain natural sugars.

 Key Takeaways